dotnet/docs-maui/docs/user-interface/toolbaritem.md

 </ContentPage.ToolbarItems>
 ```

 This example will result in a <xref:Microsoft.Maui.Controls.ToolbarItem> object that has text and an icon.
+However, the appearance of a <xref:Microsoft.Maui.Controls.ToolbarItem> varies across platforms.

 A <xref:Microsoft.Maui.Controls.ToolbarItem> can also be created in code and added to the <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection:

 ```csharp
 ToolbarItem item = new ToolbarItem